voxpupuli/voxpupuli.github.io/contributing/index.md

 ## Monthly sync

 We have a monthly sync meeting where we discuss the state of the project and what we want to do in the future.
 You can find the [meeting board](https://github.com/orgs/voxpupuli/projects/10/) here.
 The [zoom link](https://perforce.zoom.us/j/91219793310?pwd=M0pPRklhd0lhL2V6ZldQd1BZRCsvQT09) is always the same, so you can join us every month.
-We meet every second tuesday of the month at 15:30 UTC.
+We meet every second tuesday of the month at 16:30 [CET](https://www.timeanddate.com/time/zones/cet)/[CEST](https://www.timeanddate.com/time/zones/cest).
+You can [import this event in your calendar](voxpupuli-monthly-sync.ics).

+<p id="nextmeeting"></p>

 ## Guidelines